josephthanaraja/us-fsm-ce-fis-bob-a-thon/MULTI_USER_SETUP_PLAN.md

 1. Create `.bob/rules-<lab-slug>/` and write the rule files.
 2. Append the mode entry to `.bob/custom_modes.yaml`.
 3. Update the relevant `askBob(...)` callsite in the Jenkinsfile to pass the new mode slug.
 4. **Test:** run the pipeline on a branch that includes the new mode files.
 Verify in the build log that Bob's response reflects the new role definition / rules.
-Confirm `bob -p "what mode are you in?" --mode <slug>` returns the expected mode when run inside the bob-cli container.
+Confirm `bob -p "what mode are you in?" --chat-mode <slug>` returns the expected mode when run inside the bob-cli container.
 5. **Commit:** `Add <lab-slug> Bob mode and wire it into <stage> stage`
 6. ⏸ Wait for confirmation before moving on.